vijaybalebail/In-memory-workshop/In_memory/Enable_load/setup-inmem.md

 ````
 exec DBMS_INMEMORY_ADMIN.FASTSTART_DISABLE();
 ````
-We have looked at how we can configure In-Memory pool and Tables and how to load them.
+We have looked at how we can configure In-Memory pool.
+Alter table InMemory properties and how to load them.
 Next we will look at some of the optimizations to speed up queries.